-EXECUTIVE 16th February 2023
+EXECUTIVE 17th August 2023

-Report Title Local Authority Housing Fund (Refugee Resettlement) Report Author David Watts, Executive Director Adults, Health Partnerships and Housing Lead Member Councillor Matthew Binley, Executive Member Housing, Communities and Levelling Up
+Report Title Local Authority Housing Fund - Round 2 Funding (Resettlement & Temporary Accommodation) Report Author David Watts, Executive Director Adults, Health Partnerships and Housing Lead Member Councillor Mark Rowley, Executive Member for Housing, Communities and Levelling-Up

-Key Decision □ No Is the decision eligible for call-in by Scrutiny? □ No Are there public sector equality duty implications? □ No Does the report contain confidential or exempt information (whether in appendices or not)? ⊠ No Applicable paragraph number/s for exemption from publication under Schedule 12A Local Government Act 1972
+Key Decision □ No Is the decision eligible for call-in by Scrutiny? ⊠ Yes □ No Are there public sector equality duty implications? ⊠ Yes □ No Does the report contain confidential or exempt information (whether in appendices or not)? ☐ Yes ⊠ No Applicable paragraph number/s for exemption from publication under Schedule 12A Local Government Act 1972